 “The biggest surprise with TLG was relief.
 Finally, there was a solution that could help us.
 We had been trying for years with the same courses and thought we were unable to learn.”

-That’s how Alessandro Mercuri, Director at Deloitte Italy, described years of experience trying to boost his team’s English.
+That’s how Alessandro Mercuri, leader at Deloitte Consulting Italy, described years of experience trying to boost his team’s English.

 After probing through the 3 elements above, ask for substantiation such as:

 - Testimonials – from businesses that were in your situation